 - Direct mailings to your home

 - Newspaper

 - Radio

 - Television

 - Websites

 - Social media

 - Inserts with municipal/utility bills

 - Not interested

-- Other (please specify):

 15. Please identify any specific locations that you need to or would like to travel to that you cannot get to today.